-Approximately 47 percent of our work force is unionized.
+Approximately 48 percent of our work force is unionized.
 These workers are exclusively in our Performance Fibers business.
 As a result, we are required to negotiate the wages, benefits and other terms with these employees collectively.
 Our financial results could be adversely affected if labor negotiations were to restrict the efficiency of our operations.
 In addition, our inability to negotiate acceptable contracts with any of these unions as existing agreements expire could result in strikes or work stoppages by the affected workers.
-For example, as discussed in Item 1 - Business, our collective bargaining agreement at Jesup expires on June 30, 2012.
-If the unionized employees were to engage in a strike or other work stoppage, or other employees were to become unionized, we could experience a significant disruption of our operations, which could have a material adverse effect on our business, results of operations and financial condition.
+For example, as discussed in Item 1 - Business, our collective bargaining agreement at our Jesup, Georgia facility expired on June 30, 2012.
+While negotiations continue, if the unionized employees were to engage in a strike or other work stoppage, or other employees were to become unionized, we could experience a significant disruption of our operations, which could have a material adverse effect on our business, results of operations and financial condition.